patroza/fp-app-framework/README.md

 ## Thoughts

-- Authentication (for whole router, for just a route, opt-in or opt-out)
+- Authentication (for whole router [DONE], for just a route, opt-in or opt-out)
   - Based on command/query metadata or is it infrastructure concern?
   - BasicAuth
   - future: OAuth based
 - Authorization
-- Decorator support for the container
+- Keep up with Typescript improvements for Generic inference etc.

 ## After stabilization

 - Enhance container to prevent dependency capturing (ie a singleton that 'captures' a transient or scoped dependency)
 - Remove "opinionation"
   - Make it easy to use any validation framework
-  - Extract Infrastructure framework implementations to separate packages
-    - hosting-koa
-    - io-disk
+- Look into performance signatures and identify areas that need improvement

 ### Additional usecase samples